-The U.S. Army Corps of Engineers Jacksonville District has announced plans to increase flows from Lake Okeechobee as part of its effort to manage water levels for the upcoming wet season.
+The U.S. Army Corps of Engineers Jacksonville District will increase discharges from Lake Okeechobee next week to ensure adequate storage capacity is available for the remainder of the wet season.

 The release is being conducted in accordance with the 2008 Lake Okeechobee Regulation Schedule (LORS), the master plan for water management of the lake.
-Today, the lake stage is 13.58 feet, which is within the Low Operational Sub-Band.
-Under current conditions, the Corps is authorized to release up to 3,000 cfs to the Caloosahatchee and 1,170 cfs to the St. Lucie.
-The releases are currently being held below those levels to minimize impacts to the environment.
+Today, the lake stage is 13.90 feet, which is within the Low Operational Sub-Band.

 Additional increases in the discharge rate may be necessary as conditions change.
 The Corps will continue to monitor and make adjustments as necessary.